SciML/ModelingToolkit.jl/docs/src/highlevel.md

 Base.:~(::Expression, ::Expression)
 ```

-## Additional High Level Explanations and Tips
+## Additional High-Level Explanations and Tips

 ### The Auto-Detecting System Constructors

-For the high level interface, the system constructors such as `ODESystem` have
+For the high-level interface, the system constructors, such as `ODESystem`, have
-high level constructors which just take in the required equations and automatically
+high-level constructors, which just take in the required equations and automatically
 parse the expressions to figure out the states and parameters of the system.
-The following high level constructors exist:
+The following high-level constructors exist:

 ```julia
 ODESystem(eqs)